Physical Rehabilitation and Laser Therapy

 - Anal gland infections

-Many of our veterinary therapy patients are older animals with musculoskeletal ailments.
-Some signs that your senior companion is experiencing pain or discomfort are:
+Many of our veterinary laser therapy patients are older dogs and cats with musculoskeletal ailments.
+Some signs that your feline or canine senior companion is experiencing pain or discomfort can often include:

 - Abnormal sitting or lying posture